MJeat/Technical-Portfolio/README.md

 - Check Name Servers: Make sure you actually updated the 4 name servers at get.tech to the 2 provided by Cloudflare.

-# Adding a Subdomain in DigitalOcean
+# Adding a Subdomain in DigitalOcean via CloudFlare
 Since your domain is managed by **Cloudflare** (Cloudflare Name Servers), you don't need to do anything inside DigitalOcean or `.tech` to create the subdomain.
 Everything happens inside your Cloudflare dashboard.

 Here is the step-by-step guide to setting up a subdomain (e.g., `dev.yourname.tech` or `app.yourname.tech`) for your new DigitalOcean Droplet.